-As electronic banking has expanded so has the use of ATM, debit, and credit cards.
-Although these provide many conveniences, they can create an opportunity for misuse (just as with cash, check and other forms of payment).
-Any PTA unit considering using any form of electronic commerce, should first agree as a board and set internal controls.
-This section of the guide provides some basic information and best practices that should be put into place in addition to the standard controls set forth for protecting your unit's financials and assets.
+As electronic banking has expanded, so has the use of ATMs, debit, and credit cards.
+Although these provide many conveniences, they can create an opportunity for misuse (just as with cash, check, and other forms of payment).
+Any PTA unit considering using any electronic commerce form should first agree as a board and set internal controls.
+This section of the guide provides basic information and best practices that should be put into place in addition to the standard controls set forth for protecting your unit's financials and assets.